RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale

-\textit{Ground truth:} Recurrence status was determined through chart review by an experienced clinical data abstractor (>$15$ years), using predefined criteria established by a surgical oncologist.
+\paragraph{HNC recurrence cohort.} HNC patients (oropharynx, squamous cell carcinoma, prior radiation therapy) were selected from the Department of Otolaryngology Oropharynx RedCap registry.
+Cancer recurrence status was determined through chart review by an experienced clinical data abstractor ($>15$ years), supervised by a senior head-and-neck surgeon and a senior surgical oncologist.
 Ambiguities were resolved through weekly review sessions with the oncologist.
-All head-and-neck primary sites and histologies were eligible for inclusion.